How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-\begin{enumerate} \item \textbf{Project continuity:} The development of useful artifacts that continue to be developed or that get used after a hackathon is among the most common continuity goals.
+\begin{enumerate}[leftmargin=0.5cm] \item \textbf{Project continuity and technology reuse:} The development of useful artifacts that continue to be developed or that get reused after a hackathon is among the most common continuity goals.
 This requires – as discussed before – a strong focus on the project as such.
-It is advisable for teams to meet (section \ref{sec:dec:team}) and refine their project idea (section \ref{sec:dec:spec}) before the event, validate it with potential stakeholders and then use the hackathon to develop it to a stage that it can be shown to stakeholders \cite{nolte2018you}.
+It is advisable for teams to meet (section \ref{sec:dec:team}) and refine their project idea (section \ref{sec:dec:spec}) before the event, validate it with potential stakeholders, and then use the hackathon to develop it to a stage that it can be shown to stakeholders~\cite{nolte2018you}.
+If the goal is technology reuse then it is also advisable to include documentation, data, and an open-source license~\cite{mahmoud2022one}.
 This means that the hackathon essentially serves the purpose of the team focusing on the development of a presentable prototype for their project.
-It also means that participants should be encouraged to find team members with diverse skill sets that fit the requirements of the project \cite{nolte2020what} and that team members choose which aspect of a project they work on predominantly based on their current skills and not on what they want to learn about. \item \textbf{Connection continuity:} To support connection continuity it is important to ensure that participants can stay in touch after a hackathon.
-Technical means such as a shared Slack channel, a shared Google Drive folder or similar tools can be already used leading up to and during a hackathon.
+It also means that participants should be encouraged to find team members with diverse skill sets that fit the requirements of the project~\cite{nolte2020what} and that team members choose which aspect of a project they work on predominantly based on their current skills and not on what they want to learn about. \item \textbf{Connection continuity:} To support connection continuity, it is important to ensure that participants can stay in touch after a hackathon.
+Technical means such as a shared Slack or Discord channel, a shared Google Drive folder, or similar tools can be already used leading up to and during a hackathon.
 These tools enable participants to quickly get on board and start communicating and sharing information about themselves and their projects while the event is still going on.
 Organizers should also consider creating opportunities for participants to engage with other like-minded participants outside their project teams during and after the hackathon to foster continuous engagement after the hackathon has ended (section \ref{sec:dec:agenda}).
-None of these will work, however, unless the participants are substantially motivated to stay in touch, perhaps to act as sounding board or social support, to network opportunities such as jobs, or to provide each other with needed expertise in various domains.
-It might also be worthwhile to introduce teams to each other that worked on similar projects which serve as a proxy for the connection continuity. \item \textbf{Learning continuity:} To foster learning continuity it is not only important to provide learning material before, during and after an event (section \ref{sec:dec:spec}) as well as targeted talks and mentoring during the event itself \cite{affia2020developing}.
-It is also important to create continuing interests, e.g. through challenges during and after a hackathon.
-Moreover, it is important to ensure that participants think about their projects early \cite{affia2020developing} and choose them based on what they want to learn rather than what they already know. \end{enumerate}
+None of these will work, however, unless the participants are substantially motivated to stay in touch, perhaps to act as sounding boards or social support, to network opportunities such as jobs, or to provide each other with needed expertise in various domains.
+It might also be worthwhile to introduce teams that have worked on similar projects to each other, which can serve as a proxy for connection continuity. \item \textbf{Learning continuity:} To foster learning continuity, it is not only important to provide learning material before, during, and after an event (section \ref{sec:dec:spec}) as well as targeted talks and mentoring during the event itself~\cite{affia2020developing}.
+It is also important to create continuing interests, e.g., through challenges during and after a hackathon.
+Moreover, it is important to ensure that participants think about their projects early~\cite{affia2020developing} and choose them based on what they want to learn rather than what they already know. \end{enumerate}